-PLEG313 Key Elements of Contracts of Employment
+PLEG313 Key Elements of Contracts of Employ.
+3

-Students will discuss the various elements of a contact of employment including employment conditions, rights, responsibilities and duties.
-Student will discuss employee and employer rights and responsibilities under a contract like giving notice or employee dismissal.
+Students will discuss the various elements of a contract of employment including employment conditions, rights, responsibilities and duties.
+Students will discuss employee and employer rights and responsibilities under a contract like giving notice or employee dismissal.
 When an employee contract has to be in writing will be explored.
-Addition topics will include terms to be included in a written contract, verbal agreements, the employee handbook, the offer letter from the employer, requirements of law, and implied terms, among others.
+Additional topics will include terms to be included in a written contract, verbal agreements, the employee handbook, the offer letter from the employer, requirements of law, and implied terms, among others.